 The Anglican Way

-- Biblical -- we believe that the Bible is the authoritative Word of God
+We believe that the Bible is the authoritative Word of God

-- Global -- we are a worldwide family of churches with more than 70 million people in 161 countries.
+We are a worldwide family of churches with more than 70 million people in 161 countries.

-- Ancient -- we are rooted in the ancient faith of the 1st century church as passed down by Apostles and the church fathers, through the Creeds
+We are rooted in the ancient faith of the 1st century church as passed down by Apostles and the church fathers, through the Creeds

-- Diverse -- we are united in the essential doctrines of Christianity, but we allow for differences on secondary doctrines which provides a wide range of Anglican expressions
+We are united in the essential doctrines of Christianity, but we allow for differences on secondary doctrines which provides a wide range of Anglican expressions

-- Ordained Ministry -- we embrace the threefold order of ordained ministry that emerged early in the life of the Church: bishops, presbyters/priests, and deacons
+We embrace the threefold order of ordained ministry that emerged early in the life of the Church: bishops, presbyters/priests, and deacons

 At Living Faith, we are shaped by and reflect the “three streams” of Christian expression: Scripture, Sacrament, and Spirit.
 These are sometimes referred to as the evangelical, sacramental, and charismatic streams.
 These streams have characterized the Anglican tradition for hundreds of years.
 What this means is that we are submitted to the authority of the Scriptures, committed to the richness of ancient worship and the sacraments, and dependent on the power and work of the Holy Spirit who lives in and among us.